nspope/radish/README.md

 Fast gradient-based optimization of resistance surfaces.

 `radish` is an R package for maximum likelihood estimation of isolation-by-resistance models, where conductance is a function of spatial covariates, the observed data are genetic distances, and the likelihood of the "measurement process" is cheap to compute (e.g. regression of distance matrices, or generalized Wishart).
 It also provides fast computation of the gradient, Hessian matrix, and derivative-based leverage/influence measures.
-As currently implemented it is intended for moderate-sized problems (e.g. rasters with less than 1mil cells, where a sparse Cholesky decomposition is feasible).
+As currently implemented it is intended for moderate-sized problems (e.g. rasters with less than 1mil cells, where a sparse Cholesky decomposition of the graph Laplacian is feasible).
 Larger problems are possible (with sufficient memory), but slow.

 Slides from a recent workshop can be found [here](https://github.com/nspope/radish-manuscript/raw/master/IALE_Wrkshp_Pope_Final.pdf).